0xMiden/node/crates/block-producer/README.md

 ### Full Node

-When `miden-node` runs in full-node mode, the block producer is not active.
-A full node syncs blocks from an upstream RPC source, stores the resulting state locally, and serves a local RPC API.
+When `miden-node` runs in full-node mode, the block producer syncs blocks from an upstream RPC source, stores the resulting state locally, and serves a local RPC API.
 It does not maintain a sequencing mempool or produce new blocks.

 ## License